MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-container-apps-v1.md

 **`resourceGroup`** - **Azure resource group name**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The existing resource group that the Azure Container App will be created in.
-If not provided, this value will be `<container-app-name>-rg` and its existence will first be checked before attempting to create it.
+The resource group that the Azure Container App will be created in (or currently exists in).
+If not provided, this value will be in the form of `<container-app-name>-rg`.
 <!-- :::editable-content-end::: -->
 <br>